-Code Device Mode Decription 00 Invalid/ Reserved Unassigned commands that should not be used.
+Code Device Mode Description 00 Invalid/ Reserved Unassigned commands that should not be used.
 Intel reserves the right to redefine these codes for future functions.
 FF Read Array Places the device in read array mode, so that array data will be output on the data pins.
 40 Program Set-Up Sets the CUI into a state such that the next write will latch the Address and Data registers on the rising edge and begin the program algorithm.
-The device then defaults to the read status mode, where the device outputs Status Register data when OE# is enabled.
+The device then defaults to the read status mode, where the device outputs status register data when OE# is enabled.
 To read the array, issue a Read Array command.
-To cancel a program operation after issuing a Program Set-Up command, write all 1's (FFH for x8, FFFH for x16) to the CUI.
+To cancel a program operation after issuing a Program Set-Up command, write all 1's (FFH for x8, FFFFH for x16) to the CUI.
 This will return to read status register mode after a standard program time without modifying array contents.
-If a program operation has already been initiated to the WSM this command can not cancel that operation in progress.
+If a program operation has already been initiated to the WSM this command cannot cancel that operation in progress.
 10 Alternate Prog Set-Up (See 40H/Program Set-Up) 20 Erase Set-Up Prepares the CUI for the Erase Confirm command.
-If the next command is not an Erase Confirm command, then the CUI will set both the Program Status (SR.4) and Erase Status (SR.5) bits of the Status Register to a "1," place the device into the read Status Register state, and wait for another command without modifying array contents.
-This can be used to cancel an erase operation after the Erase Setup command has been issued.
+If the next command is not an Erase Confirm command, then the CUI will set both the Program Status (SR.4) and Erase Status (SR.5) bits of the status register to a "1," place the device into the read status register state, and wait for another command without modifying array contents.
+This can be used to cancel an erase operation after the Erase Set-Up command has been issued.
 If an operation has already been initiated to the WSM this can not cancel that operation in progress.
 D0 Erase Resume/ Erase Confirm If the previous command was an Erase Set-Up command, then the CUI will latch address and data, and begin erasing the block indicated on the address pins.
-During erase, the device will respond only to the Read Status Register and Erase Suspend commands and will output Status Register data when OE# is toggled low.
-Status Register data is updated by toggling either OE# or CE# low.
-B0 Erase Suspend Valid only while an erase operation is in progress and will be ignored in any other circumstance.
+During erase, the device will respond only to the Read Status Register and Erase Suspend commands and will output status register data when OE# is toggled low.
+Status register data is updated by toggling either OE# or CE# low.
+BO Erase Suspend Valid only while an erase operation is in progress and will be ignored in any other circumstance.
 Issuing this command will begin to suspend erase operation.
-The Status Register will indicate when the device reaches erase suspend mode.
+The status register will indicate when the device reaches erase suspend mode.
 In this mode, the CUI will respond only to the Read Array, Read Status Register, and Erase Resume commands and the WSM will also set the WSM Status bit to a "1" (ready).
-The WSM will continue to idle in the SUSPEND state, regardless of the state of all input control pins except RP#, which will immediately shut down the outputs Status Register data, regardless of the address presented to the device.
+The WSM will continue to idle in the SUSPEND state, regardless of the state of all input control pins except RP#, which will immediately shut down the WSM and the remainder of the chip, if it is made active.
+During a suspend operation, the data and address latches will remain closed, but the address pads are able to drive the address into the read path.
+See Section 3.3.4.1.
+70 Read Status Register Puts the device into the read status register mode, so that reading the device outputs status register data, regardless of the address presented to the device.
 The device automatically enters this mode after program or erase has completed.
 This is one of the two commands that is executable while the WSM is operating.
+See Section 3.3.2.